Brushing your teeth with abrasive toothpaste helps remove bacteria, plaque and stains.

 Alternatively, when purchasing or researching products (depending on the country), check the Relative Dentin Abrasivity (RDA).
 The RDA is the American Dental Association (ADA) measurement system developed to assess toothpaste abrasiveness.

-The RDA helps to define the long-term effects of toothpaste on your enamel.
-The higher an RDA score of a product, the higher the abrasive level.
-A toothpaste RDA must not be higher than 250.
+The RDA helps define the long-term effects of toothpaste on enamel.
+The higher a product’s RDA score, the higher the abrasive level.
+A toothpaste’s RDA must not be higher than 250.
 An RDA range of 0-70 is usually safe.

 As an example of RDA scores, research has concluded the following results based on popular Colgate Toothpastes (ref familydentisttree.com):